Ceterai/Ceterai.github.io/MyEnternia/Wiki/VionosTwins/README.md

 - You've just picked up an alta weapon, or an "energy tool", as they call it.
 According to my database, these usually have an extended set of features.
 I suggest reading its description.

+## Parameters

+### Viona Resonation

+A sequence of 3 heavy strikes.
+Hold to perform a [Blade Charge](https://ceterai.github.io/MyEnternia/Wiki/BladeCharge).
+Hold in air to [Downstab](https://ceterai.github.io/MyEnternia/Wiki/Downstab).
+The special resonation creates slight energy vibrations between the twins, providing additional power to each hit.

+### Resonation

+Raises an ice pillar in front of you.
+The impact from this special attack quickly dissipates, as not all viona combinations are able to exist for extended periods of time.

 ## Sources

 Found naturally in containers: